guille/download_tv/README.md

 ### Available link grabbers

 With `-g` and `--show-grabbers`, the user can see what grabbers are available and choose one of these as their preferred option.
-By default, the application searches for torrents using Torrentz.
+By default, the application searches for torrents using ThePirateBay.
 When a grabber doesn't have a torrent for said episode, is offline, or causes any error to appear, it skips to the next grabber until exhausting the list.

 I usually publish a patch update to the gem when I detect one of them isn't working, disabling it or fixing it altogether.
 If a specific grabber is giving you problems, check whether you're running the latest version of the gem before opening an issue here.